microsoft/STL/README.md

 Our primary goals are conformance, performance, usability, and compatibility.

 * Conformance: The Working Paper is a moving target; as features and LWG issue resolutions are added, we need to implement them.
-That can involve a lot of work, because the STL is required to behave in very specific ways and to handle users doing very unusual things.
+That can involve a lot of work because the STL is required to behave in very specific ways and to handle users doing very unusual things.

-* Performance: The STL needs to be extremely fast at runtime; speed is one of C++'s core strengths, and most C++ programs use the STL extensively.
+* Performance: The STL needs to be extremely fast at runtime; speed is one of C++'s core strengths and most C++ programs use the STL extensively.
 As a result, we spend more time on optimization than most general-purpose libraries.
 (However, we're wary of changes that improve some scenarios at the expense of others, or changes that make code significantly more complicated and fragile.
 That is, there's a "complexity budget" that must be spent carefully.)